tkwk9/Disclone/README.md

 The only exception to this rule are embedded youtube links, which gets its own group.

-#### Infinite Scrolling
+#### Lazy Loading Messages

 For all DMs and Channels that a user is subscribed to, by default, the frontend only receives the last 50 messages of the entire conversation.
-When a chat window is scrolled up to the top, if there are additional messages that can be fetched (i.e.)
+When a chat window is scrolled up to the top, if there are additional messages that can be fetched (i.e. the front-end has not received all historical messages), the next set of 10 messages are fetched from the backend.
+As a user continues to scroll up, more and more messages are fetched until there are no more messages to be fetched.

+#### Embedding Youtube Videos

+If a user chooses to post a particular URL for a youtube video, the LiveChat component is able to detect that it is a youtube link through regexp matching, and embeds a proper iframe element for that youtube video as a message.

+In terms of message grouping, each iframe is contained in its own message group; this was done to prevent new messages from triggering reloading the iframe.